john-doolittle/john-doolittle/README.md

   🧙‍♂️ Greetings, weary traveler.
 Welcome to my GitHub page!
 </p>
  <p align="center">
-  My current company uses Bitbucket, so it may look a little lonely in here.
+  I was on Bitbucket for a time, so it may look a little spacious in here.
  </p>
 </span>